oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

   ![Request Publishing](images/publishing-tab.png)

 2. Fill out publishing information, including **Publish Type** and **Workshop Time**.
 Click **?** beside the Publishing Type to see different types of publishing.
-Turn on appropriate tenancies for your workshop: **Paid Tier Enabled?**, and/or **Green Button Enabled?**, and fill out appropriate **URL**s.
-Click **Create** to submit your publishing request.
-Our LiveLabs team will either approve your publishing request or ask you for more information within 2 business days.
+Turn on appropriate buttons for your workshop: **Brown Button Enabled?**, or **LiveLabs Sprint Enabled?**, and fill out appropriate **URL**s.

-    - Always Free On? - Turn off this button.
-This button will be deleted soon.

-    - Free Tier On? - Turn off this button.
-This button will be deleted soon.

-    - Paid Tier On? - Can this workshop be done in a customer tenancy?
+    - Brown Button Enabled? - Can this workshop be done in a customer tenancy?

-    - Green Button On? - Can this workshop be done in a registered LiveLabs tenancy, a.k.a Green Button?
-If you want to know more about the green button, or request one for your workshop, please see *Task 10: Request the Green Button* below.
+    - LiveLabs Sprint Enabled? - See **(Optional) Lab 6: Develop LiveLabs Sprints** on the left menu for more information.

     ![Publishing Information](images/livelabs-publishing.png " ")

+    If you want to request a green button (or a sandbox environment) for your workshop, please see **(Optional) Task 10: Request the Green Button** below for more information.

 3. Click **Create** or **Save**.